kpanot/api-change-run/README.md

 # Execute commands on API change

 # Arguments:
-#   command              Command to execute.
+#   command                     Command to execute

 # Options:
 #   -V, --version               output the version number
 #   -u, --uri <URI>             URL to the API to watch
 #   -d --delay <number>         Delay between polling in second (default: 200)
 #   --cwd <path>                Current working directory (default: process.cwd())
+#   -a, --access-token <token>  Access Token to be used as Bearer token
+#   -b, --basic-auth <uri>      Basic authentication URL (ex: http://me:pwd@localhost/api)
-#   -i, --init           Trigger a run on the initial connection (default: false)
+#   -i, --init                  Trigger a run on the initial connection
-#   -s --script          Indicate that the given argument is a script that need to be run with npm (or yarn) (default: false)
+#   -s --script                 Indicate that the given argument is a script that need to be run with npm (or yarn)
-#   -v, --verbose        Current working directory (default: false)
+#   -v, --verbose               Current working directory
-#   -h, --help           Display help for command
+#   -h, --help                  display help for command
 ```

 ### Command